 Patients frequently choose Associated Oral & Maxillofacial Surgeons for their care because we can conduct procedures using a variety of anesthetic techniques.
 This includes sedation dentistry, which allows patients to be completely relaxed or asleep throughout surgery.
-Our expertise helps patients have the most comfortable experience possible.
+Our knowledge helps patients have the most comfortable experience possible.

 AOS provides a full range of anesthetic options and sedation dentistry through each of its offices in Peoria and Galesburg.
-During your initial consultation, your AOS surgeon and nursing staff will review these techniques and recommend which is best based on the type of surgery you are having, your medical history, and your preferences.
+During your initial consultation, your AOS surgeon and nursing staff will review these techniques and recommend one based on the type of surgery you are having, your medical history, and your preferences.
 Learn more about our approach.

 Twilight and General Anesthesia